M-Tuy/GeoChem-DataLab/README.md

 6. **Distribution-aware thresholds** — consider log-transformation before percentile calculation, given the typically right-skewed nature of geochemical concentration data.
 7. **Transparent uncertainty reporting** — document data coverage, analytical method, sample medium, spatial resolution, and limitations clearly in any future version.

+## 7. Way Forward: Toward a Machine Learning-Based Model

+The current version of GeoScreen SE is intentionally simple: a transparent, percentile-based screening method that anyone can follow and reproduce without a statistical background.
+This is a deliberate first step, not a final product.

+As the project matures, the plan is to expand both the **data** and the **modeling approach**:

+**More data:**
+- Incorporate additional SGU layers already present in the delivery (e.g. `moran_2mm_hno3_icpms`, sediment and surface soil tables) to compare As/U behavior across sample media.
+- Bring in supporting geochemical variables beyond Fe/Ca/Al already flagged in Section 6 — for example pH, S, and rare earth elements — which may help explain *why* certain points are hotspots, not just *that* they are.
+- Add external layers such as bedrock geology, land use, or proximity to drinking water sources, to move from pure geochemistry toward exposure-relevant context.

+**Toward machine learning:**
+During development, early experiments were done with **k-nearest neighbors (KNN) regression**, testing whether Ca concentration could help predict U concentration at unsampled points.
+Two versions were tried:
+- A manual "by hand" KNN implementation (k=1), to understand the mechanics of nearest-neighbor prediction.
+- A `scikit-learn`-based KNN regression sweeping k from 1 to 70, to observe the classic bias-variance tradeoff (low k = overfit/noisy, high k = oversmoothed).

+These experiments were **exploratory and kept separate from the current screening pipeline** — they answer a different question (can one variable predict another?) than the percentile method (which points are relatively elevated?).
+They are, however, a useful proof of concept for where this project is heading:

+- **Spatial interpolation** (e.g. kriging, IDW, or KNN-based prediction) to move from discrete sample points toward continuous surfaces — directly addressing the "points vs. areas" limitation noted by early reviewers of this report.
+- **Regression/classification models** using Fe, Ca, Al, pH, and other geochemical variables as predictors, to model *mobility and likely bioavailability* rather than relying on raw concentration alone.
+- **Train/test validation** (as already practiced in the KNN experiments) to properly evaluate any future predictive model, rather than relying solely on descriptive percentile statistics.
+- Eventually, a **risk-informed prioritization model** that combines geochemical prediction, land use, and exposure pathways — the natural endpoint hinted at in Section 6.

+The percentile screening method in this report remains the **baseline and reference point**: any future ML-based model should be validated against it, and should improve on — not obscure — its transparency and reproducibility.